justinrgarrard/world-of-naevis.net/docs/more/archetypes/wizard_tower.md

 _Tower Mages are recluses that practice their arts away from civilization, developing a particular talent for scroll scribing.
 Among their number are researchers, necromancers, and enchanters._

-#### Deep Reserves
+#### Read Magic

-When you take this archetype at 2nd level, you gain an additional use of Arcane Recovery.
+When you take this archetype at 2nd level, you learn to use scrolls outside your spell list.
+You can cast their spells using your Wizard spellcasting modifier where applicable, but cannot add them to your spellbook.

 #### Transmute Scroll

 At 2nd level, you gain the ability to improvise spell scrolls.
-As an action, you expend a use of Arcane Recovery to magically duplicate one of the spells in your spellbook.
+As an action, you expend your Arcane Recovery to magically duplicate one of the spells in your spellbook.
 The duplicate must be placed within a blank piece of paper and functions identically to a spell scroll.
 The chosen spell must be of a level that you would otherwise recover using Arcane Recovery, and is cast at the lowest possible level.
 If the scroll is not used within 24 hours, it crumbles to dust.

 #### Scroll Arts